 The bags were displayed for "Open Week" in the school office and in the library.
 The displays included an explanation of what they were doing in technology.
 The students also modelled the bags at assembly.

-Technology curriculum understandings
+Technology learning area understandings

 The students were mostly at level 2 for both outcome development and evaluation and technological products.

 Dorothy also extended some of the students to consider the level 3 concept of technically feasible: